Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Co-designed and co-implemented cloud based distributed load testing tool.
   **Why**: Existing solutions weren't able to scale with our platform.
-  **Impact**: Enabled engineers to easily load test their services at scale and identify performance bottlenecks.
+  **Impact**: Enabled engineers to load test their services at scale and identify performance bottlenecks.

 - **What**: Organized public speaking event with [Sandi Metz](http://www.sandimetz.com/).
   **Why**: To build an engineering network event for the London tech community.